elsheikhmohamed/final-year-project/README.md

-### CampusShare - A Social Media App for Students
+# CampusShare - A Social Media App for Students

 CampusShare is a social media platform designed specifically for students to connect, collaborate, and share their educational experiences.
 This app is built using React, Node.js, MySQL, and Socket.IO, providing a seamless and interactive experience for users.

-### Getting Started:
+## Getting Started:

 Before you get started, ensure that you have the following software installed on your local machine:

-Node.js v14.0.0 or higher
+- Node.js v14.0.0 or higher
-npm v6.14.0 or higher
+- npm v6.14.0 or higher
-MySQL v5.7 or higher
+- MySQL v5.7 or higher
-IDE (for better navigation)
+- IDE (for better navigation)
+- MySQL Workbench v5.7 or higher

-### Installation:
+### `Installation:`

 1. Clone the repository
 git clone https://github.com/elsheikhmohamed/final-year-project.git